 What is SNMP?

 SNMP stands for Simple Network Management Protocol and is a widespread protocol for monitoring network devices.
-It is not only a monitoring protocol but also allows for managing and configuring, as expressed by its name.
-It can be used to detect errors and be alerted of network issues almost in real time.
+It is not just a monitoring protocol.
+As the name implies, it also allows for managing and configuring a network.
+It can be used to detect errors and generate alerts of network issues, almost in real time.

-Developed in the mid 1980s, SNMP has gradually become the de-facto standard in network monitoring over the 1990s and into the early 2000s.
-It is still in common use thanks to its large range of metrics that can be collected for monitoring, and its relative simplicity.
+Developed in the mid 1980s, SNMP gradually became the de-facto standard in network monitoring by the 1990s and into the early 2000s.
+It is still in common use thanks to its relative simplicity and large range of metrics that can be collected for monitoring.
 It is not without its shortcomings, and the three versions of the protocol that were developed to address them were not completely successful.

-Nowadays, most network devices support SNMP by default, without the network administrator having to do anything other than using an SNMP monitoring tool.
+Nowadays, most network devices support SNMP by default, without the network administrator having to do anything other than use an SNMP monitoring tool.

 What are the components of SNMP?

-Agent and manager communicate through one of the versions of SNMP.
-Depending on the version of choice, different settings have to be configured.
+Agent and manager communicate through one of the three versions of SNMP.
+Depending on the version, different settings have to be configured.
 The configuration of SNMP is not complex, considering its age.
 The question “what is SNMP” can mostly be answered by explaining that it is a protocol to monitor and maintain network devices through the use of an agent and a manager.
-But there is more, as we will see shortly.
+But there is more to it.

 What is an SNMP agent?

 The SNMP agent is the software component responsible for responding to queries, carrying out requests, and issuing traps.
 Mainly, an SNMP agent has three tasks.
-The first is to reply to an SNMP get from the manager, which is a type of query to get info about the managed device.
-Similarly, as the second task, an SNMP manager can also issue a set query, to manage or configure the managed device, to an SNMP agent, which then carries the request to the host it is present on.
+The first is to reply to an SNMP get from the manager, which is a type of query to get information about the managed device.
+Similarly, as the second task, an SNMP manager can also issue a set query to manage or configure the managed device or, alternatively, to an SNMP agent, which then carries the request to the host it is present on.

-Last, but certainly not the least of the tasks, is the trap signal that the agent can issue to the manager to communicate if an error condition just occurred.
-Therefore, an SNMP agent is not only a passive application waiting for the manager but can also actively send back info whenever reputed necessary, or configured to.
-What is an SNMP agent is therefore the core of the SNMP protocol, collecting metrics and signaling errors back to the SNMP manager.
+Finally, there is the trap signal that the agent can issue to the manager to communicate if an error condition has occurred.
+Therefore, an SNMP agent is not just a passive application waiting for the manager, because it can also actively send back information whenever reputed necessary or configured to do so.
+An SNMP agent is therefore the core of the SNMP protocol by virtue of collecting metrics and signaling errors back to the SNMP manager.

 What is an SNMP manager?

-The SNMP manager is at the other end of an SNMP setup compared to the agent.
-SNMP managers are generally installed on an NMS (Network Management Station), which may well be multiple per network depending on the number of managed devices.
+The SNMP manager is at the other end of an SNMP setup relative to the agent.
+SNMP managers are generally installed on an NMS (Network Management Station), of which there may be multiple instances per network depending on the number of managed devices.

 What is an SNMP device?

 An SNMP device is where an SNMP agent is installed.
 These devices include switches, bridges, routers, access servers, hubs, printers, and general hosts.
 The list is partial, SNMP is ubiquitous and easily installed almost anywhere.
-The SNMP agent often comes pre-installed on network devices from the vendors, though.
+The SNMP agent often comes pre-installed by vendors on network devices.

-Therefore, any device can become an SNMP device after a simple installation of the agent.
-SNMP is well-supported and available for all major operating systems, even unusual ones like Android or iOS.
+Therefore, any device can become an SNMP device after the simple installation of an agent.
+SNMP is well-supported and available for all major operating systems, even including Android and iOS.

 What SNMP versions are available?

-SNMP originated during the early 1980s by a group of collaborators who viewed the efforts at the time as both unimplementable and unworkable.
+SNMP originated during the early 1980s from a group of collaborators who viewed the efforts at the time as both unimplementable and unworkable.
 So SNMP has a long history, spanning over three decades.
 During these years, multiple versions of the protocol have been released.
-The original, v1, has mostly disappeared from all modern infrastructures nowadays, unless a specific device could not be upgraded to the second version of SNMP, v2.
+The original, v1, has mostly disappeared from all modern infrastructures, unless a specific device could not be upgraded to SNMP v2.

 The main issue that v1 did not solve was security.
-It had in all practical aspects no security at all, leaving it to the underlying channels over which the SNMP messages were sent.
+It essentially had no security at all, leaving it to the underlying channels over which the SNMP messages were sent.

-SNMP v2, and especially its slightly more secure variant v2c, is by far the most popular to this day.
-It came out in 1993, adding new commands and a party-based security system that did not catch on.
-SNMP v2c did succeed, introducing a simpler community-based security scheme and 64-bit counters (the original SNMP had 32-bit only).
+SNMP v2, particularly its slightly more secure variant v2c, is by far the most popular to this day.
+It came out in 1993 and added new commands as well as a party-based security system that did not catch on.
+SNMP v2c succeeded by introducing a simpler community-based security scheme and 64-bit counters (the original SNMP had 32-bit only).

-Parallel to SNMP v2c, v2u was developed as a compromise, offering better security than v1 but being less complex than v2.
+Parallel to SNMP v2c, v2u was developed as a compromise that offered better security than v1 while being less complex than v2.
 Although it was not used much, it was an important inspiration for v3.

-SNMP v2, and all its variants, are not compatible with v1 as the messages use a different header and protocol data formats.
+SNMP v2, and all its variants, are not compatible with v1 since the messages use a different header and protocol data formats.

 Version 3 came in the early 2000s with support for cryptography and a plethora of different concepts, conventions, and terminologies.
 However, the core protocol was not changed much, and many vendors preferred to remain on the more tested and less computational-heavy v2 and v2c.